dmbarbour/glas/docs/GlasDesign.md

 User syntax can extend the effective set of control operators, e.g. compiling a mutually recursive function group into a central loop.

 Glas does not directly support higher-order programming, i.e. there is no built-in 'eval' operator.
-However, it is feasible to write and accelerate an 'eval' function, or to support higher-order program composition via staged metaprogramming with user-defined syntax.
+However, it is feasible to write an 'eval' function.
+Glas systems can potentially accelerate eval, support JIT via memoization, but the short-term expectation is to leverage a slow eval via language modules that support staged metaprogramming.

 ### Effects Handler